iric-soft/epcy/README.rst

 .. code:: shell

   # Run epcy on any normalized quantification data
-  epcy pred -d ./data/small_for_test/design.tsv -m ./data/small_for_test/exp_matrix.tsv -o ./data/small_for_test/default_subgroup
+  epcy pred -d ./data/small_for_test/design.tsv -m ./data/small_for_test/exp_matrix.tsv -o ./data/small_for_test/default_condition
   # If your data require a log2 transforamtion, add --log
-  epcy pred --log -d ./data/small_for_test/design.tsv -m ./data/small_for_test/exp_matrix.tsv -o ./data/small_for_test/default_subgroup
+  epcy pred --log -d ./data/small_for_test/design.tsv -m ./data/small_for_test/exp_matrix.tsv -o ./data/small_for_test/default_condition

 * Result will be saved in prediction\_capability.xls file, which is detail below.
-* You can personalize the design file using **--subgroup --query**
+* You can personalize the design file using **--condition --query**

 .. code:: shell

-  epcy pred_rna -d ./data/small_for_test/design.tsv -m ./data/small_for_test/exp_matrix.tsv -o ./data/small_for_test/subgroup2 --subgroup subgroup2 --query A
+  epcy pred_rna -d ./data/small_for_test/design.tsv -m ./data/small_for_test/exp_matrix.tsv -o ./data/small_for_test/condition2 --condition condition2 --query A

 Working on RNA sequencing readcounts: